freenas/freenas-docs/userguide/system.rst

   the current :guilabel:`Active` entry changes from :guilabel:`On Reboot, Now` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.

+* **Rename:** used to change the name of the boot environment.

+* **Keep/Unkeep:** used to toggle whether or not the updater can prune (automatically delete) this boot environment if there is not enough space to proceed with the update.

 The buttons above the boot entries can be used to: